-Earn between \$20 - \$35 per week, working part time on your campus.
-Become a campus representative for VISA, an International Student Marketing Corporation.
-No selling involved, Contact VISA Sales Center 1225 CONNECTICUT AVENUE, N.W.
-WASHINGTON.
-D. C. 20036 TOWER EAST CINEMA ON STATE QUAD Feb.
-13 7&9 King Rat Feb.
-14 7&9&11 Lili Feb.
-15&16 Blow Up 7&9&11 Tix Now Sold Every Wed.
-In Campus Center Inf.
-457-4315 HEBREW STUDENTS ALLIANCE "Do not think that you can escape from all other Jews.
-For if you are silent now, salvation will come from another direction and you will be doomed..." --- Book of Esther The "Hebrew Students Alliance" is being organized at SUNYA.
-It has, as its purpose the organization of the Jewish students into an effective, political force. > The HSA is necessary and it is especially necessary at this time.
+After all, we all know that this small minority has been giving the university and it's students a real black eye; that their energies are surely is peculiar, internally-unless something is done.
+This columnist extends Prof. Hook et. al. his congratulations.
+At least someone knows that this wasted and undirected: that their sort of nonsense cannot continu approach has been increasingly without dire consequences, and non-intellectual (even that it certainly should not as a When the militants oppose oppression with oppression the way of reason has been lost.
+It is Earn between \$20 - \$35 per week, working part time on your campus.
+Become a campus representative for VISA an International Student Marketing Corporation.
+No selling nvolved, Contact VISA Sales Center 1225 CONNECTICUT AVENUE, N.W.
+WASHINGTON, D. C. 20036 HEBREW STUDENTS ALLIANCE " Do not think that you can escape from all other Jews.
+For if you are silent now, salvation will come from another direction and you will be doomed ... ' --Book of Esther The "Hebrew Students Alliance" is being organized at SUNYA.
+It has, as its purpose the organization of the Jewish students into an effective, political force. > The HSA is necessary and it is especially necessary at this time Because here at Albany State:

-here at Albany State: Because 1.the Arab Students Association has created a beechhead for the dissemination of what it calls "anti-Zionist" propaganda.
-2.the faculty is top-heavy with vocal anti-Semites in cluding a number who signed a manifesto of support for the Arabs after the Six Day War and one who was quoted in the Albany Times-Union as saying that he was sick and tired of the world's bleeding for the Jews.'
-3.the violently anti-Semitic Socialist Workers Party (it supports the al-Fatah gangster movement), is spreading its anti-Israel hate under the guise of "progressivism" and with the aid of racists and self-hating "Uncle Tom" Jews.
-OUR PROGRAM: - 1. the establishment of a department of Semitic studies, to include language, culture, and History - 2. the investigation of all manifestations of anti-semitism and racism on campus.
-WE STAND FOR:
+1.the Arab Students Association has created a beechhead for the dissemination of what it calls "anti-Zionist" propaganda.
+2.the faculty is top-heavy with vocal anti-Semites in cluding a number who signed a manifesto of support for the Arabs after the Six Day War and one who was quoted in the Albany Times-Union as saying that he 3.the violently anti-Semitic Socialist Workers Party (it supports the al-Fatah gangster movement), is spreading its anti-Israel hate under the guise of "progressivism" and with the aid of racists and self-hating OUR PROGRAM:

-1. A strong Israel and a strong American-Jewish identity.
+1. the establishment of a department of Semitic studies, to include language, culture, and History 2. the investigation of all manifestations of anti-semitism and racism on campus WE STAND FOR:

-JOIN US:
+1. A strong Israel and a strong American-Jewish identity JOIN US: